Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 # 6Axis_type2

 This type is like the DH example:
-* axis 1 is arbitrary
+* axis 1 is arbitrary (but do not intersect or parallel with axis 2)
 * axis 2 and 3 are parallel
 * axes 4 to 6 intersect (i. e. spheric)